imgag/ClinCNV/doc/germline_CNV_analysis.md

 For low-coverage WGS (<10X) we would recommend to use window size at least 5KB and minimal size of CNV as 3.

+## Mosaic CNVs calling

+Add `--mosaicism` option to your command line.
+Mosaic CNVs can take values from 1.1 to 2.9 with the step of 0.05.

+Several times this mode was used for CNAs calling in tumor samples under the absence of matching normal.
+It can be done only if CNAs affect less than a half of your sample and still will be less accurate and much less informative than the paired calling.
+To do the same trick, you need to manually chage `germlineSolver.R` file - there is a line starting with  `cn_states_mosaicism <- seq(from=`.
+Modify it accordingly (from should be the minimal copy-number you want to detect, to is the maximum, step is the step of discrete grid).
+Same can be done for looking for aneuploidies in prenatal testing settings - we've never tested that.
+You also may change the value `fineForMosaicism = 0.05` to something smaller.
+This fine downweights all the mosaic CNVs and thus the caller prefers integer copy-numbers, but if you want something different - go ahead.

 # How to interpret results

 Your output files will be saved in `/your/folder/normal` directory - `ClinCNV` will make a separate folder per sample and put resulting files there.